 Continue to the “East-Gate” and you also pay a visit to former residence of the once wealthy an influential Zhu family.

 DAY 3: JIANSHUI WITH TWIN DRAGON BRIDGE AND JOURNEY TO YUANYANG RICE TERRACES

 Drive to the Zhuang-Village of Tuanshan with its unique and well preserved Qing-Style architecture.
 On the way you also visit the "Twin Dragon Bridge", an ancient stone bridge from the Qing Dynasty.

 After lunch you leave Jianshui and travel to the Swallow’s Cavern, a magnificent cave that has been dug out by the Lu River.

 During spring and summer hundreds of thousands of Swallows can be seen flying around inside and outside the cave.

 Continue through magnificent scenery towards the spectacular rice terraces of Yuanyang.

 The Yuanyang rice terraces have been carved out of the Ailao Mountains over hundreds of years by Hani farmers living in the area.
 Since 2013 the Yuanyang Rice Terraces are protected by the UNESCO.

 DAY 4: TRAVEL TO YUANYANG RICE TERRACES, YUNNAN PROVINCE IN CHINA

 After that if possible you will visit one of the bustling weekly local markets in the area where we can observe the local people from various ethnic groups (Hani, Yi, Zhuang, some Miao) doing their weekly shopping.
-Many of them still wear their traditional costumes.
-In the afternoon scenic hike through the magnificent rice terraces of Yuanyang to a nearby Hani village.
+Scenic hike through the magnificent rice terraces of Yuanyang to a nearby Hani village.